Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 If your entryway feels dark or closed off, a door with glass panels can make a world of difference.
 Letting natural light stream into your foyer creates a bright, airy, and inviting atmosphere.
 You have plenty of options, from doors with a single large pane of glass to those with smaller, decorative inserts or elegant sidelights.
 Much like new windows, adding glass to your entryway not only brightens your interior but also adds a touch of elegance to your home’s facade.
 You can choose from clear, frosted, or textured glass to get the right balance of light and privacy.

-Modern Minimalist and Oversized Doors
+Go Big with Modern and Oversized Doors

 For a clean and contemporary look, the modern minimalist trend is a perfect choice.
 These doors feature simple, clean lines, often with concealed hardware and no extra decorative details.
 The focus is on the beauty of the material itself, creating a sleek and understated entrance that blends seamlessly with your home’s exterior.
 This style works especially well with modern finishes like James Hardie siding.
 To make an even bigger impact, consider an oversized door.
 A taller or wider door creates a sense of grandeur and makes a strong architectural statement, giving your home a custom, high-end feel.

-Common Pitfalls to Avoid When Replacing Your Door
+Common Mistakes When Replacing a Front Door

 Choosing a new front door is one of the most exciting updates you can make to your home.
 It’s a chance to redefine your curb appeal and make a statement.
 But before you get carried away with paint colors and hardware finishes, it’s important to be aware of a few common missteps that can lead to buyer’s remorse.
 A new door is a significant investment in your home’s beauty, efficiency, and security, so you want to get it right the first time.